-- ~ If you have a security guard or agency, inform them of the situation and provide them with a photograph and a description of the suspect. - ~ Have a secretary or co-worker screen calls. - ~ Have a secretary or security screen all incoming mail and packages. - ~ Be aware of people following you to and from work. - ~ Do not accept any packages unless you personally ordered them. - ~ Central reception should handle all visitors and packages. - ~ Office staff should be aware of the situation so they are alert to suspicious people, parcels, or packages. - ~ Establish lock-and-key control: Change locks if the keys of terminated employees are unaccounted for.
+- ~ If you have a security guard or agency, inform them of the situation and provide them with a photograph and a description of the suspect. - ~ Have a secretary or co-worker screen calls. - ~ Have a secretary or security guard screen all incoming mail and packages. - ~ Be aware of people following you to and from work. - ~ Do not accept any packages unless you personally ordered them. - ~ Central reception should handle all visitors and packages. - \sim Office staff should be aware of the situation so they are alert to suspicious people, parcels, or packages. - \sim Establish lock-and-key control: Change locks if the keys of terminated employees are unaccounted for.

-- ~ Park in a secured area if possible. - ~ Have your name removed from your reserved parking spot, if applicable.
+- ~ Park in a secured area if possible.
+If not, and a security guard is available, ask them to accompany you to your car. - ~ Have your name removed from your reserved parking spot, if applicable.